Rabat and Casablanca

 Donna and I in front of the Royal Palace

 There are many ways you can get to Morocco.
 On our trip we stopped there as a port of call on a Norwegian cruise that began in Barcelona, Spain but you can easily fly into major cities like Casablanca, Tangier or Marrakesh.
-A great option for touring Morocco aside from a cruise would be taking a bus tour of the country such as a Trafalgar tour.
+Casablanca is the main international airport gateway to Morocco and the main hub for the flag carrier of Morocco, Royal Air Maroc.
+Royal Air Maroc has non-stop flights from the US to Casablanca but there are no US Airlines that service the city.
+You can fly to Europe and easily make it to Casablanca.
+Another major international gateway is Marrakesh that does have seasonal flights from airlines like United.
+There are several smaller airports with service from Europe and Gulf nations like Qatar.
+Tangier just across from Spain and Gibraltar has one of these smaller international airports.
+A great option for touring Morocco aside from a cruise would be taking a bus guided tour of the country such as a Trafalgar, Globus, Collete.
 You can get tours that start in Spain/Portugal and go to Morocco or tours that are in Morocco the entire trip.
+There is also ferry service between Europe and Tangier.

 Entrance to the ruins of Chellah and Traditional Moroccan musicians